Promoting peace via sports diplomacy

 I like building bridges and so I write, take photos and build internet sites.
 Communication and education are the best tools for social change.
 Towards that effort I hope you take a look at my publications page.

 I also have traveled a lot on all continents and read a lot.
-Below are some “alternative news” sources I like reading.
-I don’t agree with everything all of publish, but know I need more than Mainstream Media (MSM) to know what’s going on in the world.
+This is a link to some “alternative news” sources I like reading.
+I don’t agree with everything all of them publish, but know I need to know more than Mainstream Media (MSM) calls “news” to have any idea about what’s really going on in the world.

 Why do I write?
 Several reasons.

 In late 1968 my family moved back to the USA from a year in Madrid followed by a long tour of Europe.
 Right across the street from our family house was a large state university.
 In 1969 I started Judo classes and then a couple of years later Kung Fu Classes.
-Over the next 15 years I fought in more than 300 martial art tournaments including Judo, Kung Fu, Karate, Taekwondo, Western Fencing (epee), and some years later, Kendo and Korean traditional archery.
+Over the next 15 years I fought in more than 300 martial art tournaments including Judo, Kung Fu, Karate, Taekwondo, kickboxing, Western Fencing (epee), and some years later, Kendo and Korean traditional archery (which uses the incredibly powerful Mongolian bow).

 I’ve traveled and lived in 30+ countries for about half of my life.
-Wherever I go I train with the locals.
-A great way to make new friends, have fun(!), and stay healthy too.
+Wherever I go I train and usually live with locals.
+That’s a great way to make new friends, have fun(!), and stay healthy too.
 That’s the good life!